BigChiefRick/MS-Monitor/README.md

 # Microsoft Endpoint Monitor

-A real-time network monitoring solution that tracks and visualizes connections to Microsoft services and endpoints, similar to GlassWire but focused specifically on Microsoft infrastructure.
+A real-time network monitoring solution that tracks and visualizes connections to Microsoft services and endpoints.
 ## Features

 - **Real-time Network Monitoring**: Track active connections to Microsoft services